 TONY RADEVSKI IS THE OWNER AND CREATIVE DIRECTOR OF

 Hello!
 And welcome welcome!
-We’re really looking forward to sharing our work with you, our adored public.
+We’re really looking forward to sharing our work with you!

-For those of you who are new to rntm:Runtime Pictures, we are a production company based in Sydney, Australia.
-We love all things visual and would be more than happy to discuss a project with you, corporate, commercial (or otherwise) over a coffee (our shout).
+For those of you who are new to rntm:Runtime Pictures, we are indie creatives based in Sydney, Australia.
+We love all things visual (film, art, photography, interactive media) and would be more than happy to discuss your projects with you over a coffee (our shout!).

-It’s great connecting with other creatives too, so if you feel like a collaboration is in order, please do get in touch.
+It’s great connecting with other creatives, so if you feel like a collaboration is in order, please do get in touch.

 A little about Tony Radevski...

-In 2016, he completed the funded fiction short film Dedo, supported by MetroScreen, Screen Australia and the ABC.
+In 2016, Tony completed the funded fiction short film Dedo, supported by MetroScreen, Screen Australia and the ABC.
 It screened at Flickerfest and on ABC TV in early 2017.
-He then finished work on the short film, Pilè, which is based on a personal experience from his childhood.
+Tony then finished work on the short film, Pilè, which is based on a personal experience from their childhood.
 It premiered in competition at Oldenburg International Film Festival in Germany.
-He also directed and animated the short documentary Fences, which screened in competition at Antenna Documentary Film Festival and then at Cucalorus Film Festival in the US.
+Tony also directed and animated the short documentary Fences, which screened in competition at Antenna Documentary Film Festival and then at Cucalorus Film Festival in the US.

-In 2017, he was selected for Berlinale Talents, an initiative of the Berlin International Film Festival.
-His new project, Risen, was also selected for development in the Berlinale Talents’ Short Film Station, the only Australian project that year.
+In 2017, Tony was selected for Berlinale Talents, an initiative of the Berlin International Film Festival.
+Their new project, Risen, was also selected for development in the Berlinale Talents’ Short Film Station, the only Australian project that year.

 Risen received Screen Australia funding for a proof of concept and also for the development of the TV series, as part of the Hot Shots Plus initiative.

-Tony is director of the production company rntm:Runtime Pictures, and also works on commercial and communications projects.
-He is a professional member of the ADG, AWG, AFI/AACTA, and teaches film at tertiary institutions.
+Tony is director of the production company rntm:Runtime Pictures.
+They are a professional member of the ADG, AWG, AFI/AACTA, and teach film at tertiary institutions.

 Jin Hien Lau